SixSq/sixsq.github.io/_jobs/r&d-project-software-engineer.md

 - Knowledge of edge computing, machine learning and data engineering
 - Previous experience in documenting engineering projects and knowledge of software development life-cycle
-- Experience in working on European or projects or in European markets
+- Experience in working on European projects or in European markets
 - Good technical writing and communication skills
 - Highly organised with the ability to juggle multiple projects simultaneously
 - Attention to detail, problem solving and decision making skills